 Thousands of people experience domestic violence every day.
 Domestic violence and abuse can include physical abuse, emotional abuse, coercion, sexual abuse, or financial abuse.
 Abusers create dangerous situations that make it very hard for their victims to escape.
 Being a victim of or witnessing acts of domestic violence are traumatic experiences for youth that can affect their mental and behavioral health.

 This month, help raise awareness about domestic violence.
-Make your program a safe space for youth and incorporate the topic of healthy relationships into your adolescent pregnancy prevention programming.
+Make your program a safe space for youth and incorporate the topic of healthy relationships into your adolescent pregnancy prevention (APP) programming.
 Awareness and education can help break the cycle of domestic violence.

 - Post the number for the U.S. Domestic Violence Hotline (1-800-799-7233) somewhere visible and save the number in your phone in case you ever need to share it.
 If someone is in immediate danger, call 9-1-1.

 - Participate in the National Week of Action: October 18–24, 2020.
 Visit the National Network to End Domestic Violence (NNEDV) website for events and activities, including #PurpleThursday on October 22, when your staff and youth participants can wear purple and share photos on social media to raise awareness.

 - Check out the Centers for Disease Control and Prevention’s teen dating violence prevention program to learn how grantees are addressing youth violence in the real-world.

 Domestic violence thrives in silence.
 Speak out and act this month to help break the cycle.